strang3nt/MeMoCo_assignments/assignment_2/report/report.md

  - let $g_i = c(x_i) - c(y_i)$ be the gain from exchanging $x_i$ from a tour $T$ with $y_i$.
  - all $x_i$ and $y_i$ form two sets, respectively $X$ and $Y$, with these 2 sets I can compute $G_i$ which is the sum of all the improvements of exchanging the edges, up to the $i$-th.
 A possible implementation of LK, could build $X$ and $Y$ as arrays of edges, that are modified multiple times during the execution of the algorithm.

-Many implementation details are missing, still this should be a good starting point, and a good outline of LK.
+Many implementation details are missing, still, this should be a good starting point, and a good outline of LK.

 1. For all $t \in T$, let $t$ be $t_1$ do:
   1. Set $G^* = 0$.
 For all edges adjacent to $t_1$ such that they are in the tour, let one such edge be $x_1$ and let $t_2$ be the other node.
 Set $i = 1$.
 For all $x_1$, until $G^* = 0$, do: